 - protect the privacy of the persons involved in an investigation.

-Accordingly, there may be very limited information that the SEC can share with you or your attorney regarding what action, if any, the SEC has taken in response to your TCR.
+Accordingly, there may be very limited information that the SEC can share with you regarding what action, if any, the SEC has taken in response to your tip.

 Click below to hear SEC whistleblower lawyer Matt Stock’s tips for SEC whistleblowers: